TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/Security/GuidelinesAdministrators/EncryptedCommunication.rst

 is used instead of `http`.

-When using payment gateways to process payments for online shops for example, most financial institutions (e.g. credit card vendors) require appropriate security actions.
+When using payment gateways to process payments for online shops for example, most financial institutions (for example credit card vendors) require appropriate security actions.
 Check the policies of the gateway operator and card issuers before you institute online payment solutions.